 - Michigan.gov’s Debt Management Resources suggests links for debt management information and calculators for college students.

-- Massachusetts’s Institute of Technology’s Money 101 guide goes in depth about budgeting, credit cards, checking accounts and student loans.
+- Massachusetts’s Institute of Technology’s Manage your Money page goes in depth about budgeting, credit cards, checking accounts and student loans.

 - Ten Sound Money Management Principles for Students (Powerpoint) from Utah State University